techmyth/techmyth.github.io/content/posts/veeam-diagraming-infra.en.md

 {{< youtube bsfiCf-mqqY >}}

-#### Side note: My video editing skills are a disaster also this video is made on my homelab, the user and password was recreated :)
+#### Side note: My video editing skills are a disaster also this video is made on my homelab, the user and password were recreated :)

 ¡Hasta la Próxima!